za3k/qr-backup/docs/FAQ.md

 - [paperback-cli](https://git.teknik.io/scuti/paperback-cli): Cross-OS port for OlyDbg's Paperbak program.
 - [ColorSafe](https://github.com/colorsafe/colorsafe): Black and white or color output.
 Split into sectors.
 Error correction is reed-solomon within a sector, none outside (as best I could find out).
 - [optar](http://ronja.twibright.com/optar/): Black and white.
 Uses Golay codes.

+## My self-test is failing on Ubuntu

+The generated PDF is probably fine, but can't be read.
+Ubuntu has disabled ImageMagick working on PDFs for security reasons.
+This breaks qr-backup's self-test process.
+You have two options.

+1. Disable or modify the security policy.
+Check out StackOverflow for information of [why](https://askubuntu.com/questions/1081895/trouble-with-batch-conversion-of-png-to-pdf-using-convert) and [how to disable it](https://askubuntu.com/questions/1127260/imagemagick-convert-not-allowed) if you want.
+2. Test your restore by printing your backup.